danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 Shakespeare quote.
 That's a another one I've thought a thousand times about and never got to the bottom of.

+There might be a way to way to fit the Johan Cage on tour in Europe with Earl Brown and Christain Wolff story in here.
+The story goes that they were all on tour together and their musics all utilized the idea that if there is a sufficient amount of silence in between notes then the listener will forget the previous note.
+John Cage finds that after hearing the same program being played night after night in city after city he begins to hear melodies in al of their pieces.
+Prolonged exposure.
+Even just practice.
+It ends up in yur memory even if you don't want it to.
+Cage focused on just the notes in this example.
+To my mind there would have still been the compunded infinities of timbre and timing.
+With the MPC in it's first iteration I'm thinking this was most apparent.
+Hit that pad and get exactly the same sound every time.
+Later models in my time have been marketed as having  velocity through pressure sensitivty bulit into the pads.
+Not sure  but I think they returned to the flat no dynamics when they made an iOS version.
+The MPC then acorporeal, reduced to pictures under glass.
+The retriggering anyway.
+The "machineGunning".
+That's what I think became what made the MPC so interesting in how it was perceived.
+Lifeless, or even undead, like a zombie.
+The corpse moves, and in such marvellously different ways.

 Oooh here's a great source:
 https://www.youtube.com/watch?v=R8t08zWBKyg